chaos-polymtl/lethe/doc/source/examples/multiphysics/capillary-wave/capillary-wave.rst

 - Solver: ``lethe-fluid``
 - Volume of fluid (VOF)
 - Unsteady problem handled by an adaptive BDF2 time-stepping scheme
-- Usage of Bash scripts to write, launch, and postprocess multiple cases
+- Bash scripts to write, launch, and postprocess multiple cases
-- Usage of Python scripts for postprocessing data
+- Python scripts for postprocessing data

 ---------------------------